discussion

 Seven Year Tribulation?

 Much has been written about the seven year tribulation in Daniel's seventieth week in the Old Testament (Daniel 9:24-27).
-There is a seven year period, divided into two periods, each being three and one half years... written in mystic prophet language as time, times and half a time.
+This seven year period takes place in the last seven years of a 490 year prophesy known as Daniel's seventy weeks, recorded in Daniel 9:24-27.
+This 490 year period may be clearly understood if you will click here.
+The a seven year period, divided into two periods, each being three and one half years... written in mystic prophet language as time, times and half a time.
 The time, times and half a time are thought to mean 3.5 years.
 In Daniel there are also periods in prophesies that are closely or roughly equal to 3.5 years: 1290 days and 1335 days in Daniel 12:11-12.

 But, according to Luke 21:20-22, the Old Testament writings were fulfilled by the time Jerusalem was destroyed in 70 AD.
 This appears to include Daniel's 70th week.
 Click here for more information.